backstage/backstage/.changeset/silver-games-yell.md

 result: whether the task was OK or failed with an error

 You can find a guide for running Prometheus metrics here: https://github.com/backstage/backstage/blob/master/contrib/docs/tutorials/prometheus-metrics.md

----
-'@backstage/plugin-catalog-backend': patch
----
-Exported Metrics helpers in order to use Prometheus metrics in other packages.